hyperledger/firefly-fir/text/0012-namespace-isolation.md

 The old keys will still be parsed if the new ones are unset (ie `plugins.blockchain` will take precedence, but `blockchain` will be read as a fallback).

-All of the new keys will now support an array of plugins (similar to how the current `tokens` key is structured).
-Type-specific config will always be nested in a sub-key (meaning the current tokens config such as `url` moves into an `fftokens` sub-key, to mirror how other plugins are structured).
+All of the new keys will now support an array of plugins.
+Each array entry will have a `name` and `type`, and sub-keys for each possible type (so database plugins have sub-keys for `sqlite3` and `postgres`, tokens plugins only have a sub-key for `fftokens`, etc).

 Config restrictions:
 * all plugin names must be fully unique on this node (any duplicate name is a config error)